 The operation and main institutions of the criminal justice system.
-The materials are socio-legal in orientation; stress on process rather than legal rules.
+The materials are socio-legal in orientation; they emphasise process rather than legal rules.
 Historical and contemporary issues are examined within their broader political context.
 In examining various forms of discretionary decision-making in the criminal process an attempt is made to identify practices specific to class, race and gender.
+Topics covered from year to year vary according to current inquiries, campaigns and controversies.

-Topics: preliminary theoretical issues, historical development of the criminal law, reporting crime, criminal statistics, the historical emergence and development of the police, police discretion, contemporary developments in policing, private and political police, plea bargaining, police interrogation methods and reform proposals, a political portrait of the judiciary, the phenomenology of the trial, reform in the criminal justice system.
+Topics:reporting crime, criminal statistics, media approaches to crime, popular cultural perspectives, the historical emergence and development of the police, police discretion, contemporary developments in policing, private and political police, deaths in custody, inquests, policing of particular groups, public order policing, criminal violence, plea bargaining, police interrogation methods and reform proposals, reform in the criminal justice system.